School of Medicine Information Session

 Qualified applicants will be invited to submit a Secondary Application via email.
-Following a rigorous screening process, candidates will be invited for an on-site interview.
+Following a rigorous screening process, candidates will be invited for an on-site interview (virtual interview during the 2021-2022 interview season).
 After a date is set, candidates receive an agenda and information about lodging, local travel, and other pertinent details.
 The interview day consists of meetings with students, faculty, and administrators.
 Candidates will also be given an overview of the curriculum, student life, and financial considerations.
 The day finishes with a tour of our campus.

-Transfer Policy: We currently do not accept transfer students for entrance into any year.
+Transfer Policy: We do not accept transfer students for entrance into any year.

 We have fostered a teaching and learning community free of discrimination, where diversity in all its forms is celebrated and inclusivity is a responsibility shared by all.
 Excellence in medical education, scholarship, and the delivery of clinical care is achieved in an environment of collaboration and mutual respect.

 The Match Day ceremony celebrates our graduating students’ achievements as they prepare to embark on the next chapter in their medical careers.
 Our students' impressive matches exemplify the Netter School of Medicine’s growing reputation for preparing doctors to treat the whole patient.

 We offer an MCAT immersion program designed to help students develop test-taking strategies and optimize your overall score.